MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

 	   > [!div class="mx-imgBorder"]
            > ![Enter the notification information for the model-driven app](media/modelapp-info.png)

-      - For canvas app, enter the following information:
+      - For a canvas app, enter the following information:

          - **Recipient Items-1**: Select how the flow is triggered.
          - **Message**: Enter the notification message.